potassco/clinguin/docs/read_the_docs/source/clinguin/user_guide.rst

 The source and gui files are only specified for the server, the client does not need to care about this.
 As one can see, we have specified three files: ``instance.lp``, ``encoding.lp`` and ``ui.lp``.
 This is a common separation for `clinguin`, therefore one can at first experiment with the encoding/problem one is working on, and after that create a ui for the problem, to showcase, debug, etc.

 When running the server one can further specify the *Backend* that should be used.
-See the :ref:`customize_guide` for more information.
+See the :ref:`Customize Guide` for more information.

 Client
 ++++++